-Note: Even though I’m compensated when you make a purchase through an affiliate link, there is no extra cost to you.
-Thanks for supporting Roses & Whiskers!
+Note: I earn a small commission every time you make a purchase through an affiliate link.
+But there’s no extra cost to you!
+Thank you for supporting Roses & Whiskers.

 Do you ever have trouble with muffins sticking to the wrappers?
 It depends on the wrapper quality, but honestly it’s easier to spray the pan with cooking spray.
 (The wrappers in the picture are for display purposes only!)
 After you spray, dab off any excess with a paper towel and swirl it around each muffin cup to make sure they’re well-greased.
 If you’re worried about taking hot muffins out of the pan, I recommend using a knife to gently pry them out.

 I hope you love these oatmeal chocolate chip muffins as much as I do!
-Tag me @rosesandwhiskers on Instagram if you try this recipe and use the hashtag #rosesandwhiskers.
+Tag me @rosesandwhiskers on Instagram if you try them and use the hashtag #rosesandwhiskers.

 Oatmeal Chocolate Chip Muffins